hipc-book/hipc-book.github.io/_lectures/6-internode_parallelism.md

 # The Return of Flynn

-Again, we're going to start this unit with a quick revisit to Flynn's taxonomy.
+Again, we start this unit with a quick revisit of Flynn's taxonomy.

 ![Flynn's taxonomy -- SISD, SIMD, MISD, and MIMD.](../../assets/unit-6/flynns.png){: width="60%" }
 _**Figure 1:** Flynn's taxonomy_